imarc/mill4-wp-starter-theme/README.md

     Alternatively, you could just remove the `.git` directory and run `git init` to create a new repository.

 1. Download the zip for this theme and unpack it into `wp/app/themes/`.
 Rename the theme directory and update the information in the `style.css` file.

+1. ACF Pro is required for the theme to work and is not available to install via Composer.
+You'll need to download the plugin from the [Advanced Custom Fields website](https://www.advancedcustomfields.com/pro/) and upload it to the `wp/app/mu-plugins` directory.

+    Then, create an autoloader for the plugin by adding a file named `acf-pro-autoloader.php` to the `wp/app/mu-plugins` directory:
+    ```php
+    <?php

+    // wp/app/mu-plugins/acf-pro-autoloader.php

+    require_once __DIR__ . '/advanced-custom-fields-pro/acf.php';

+    ```

 1. Pantheon will only run `composer install` for the `composer.json` file in the project root.
 So, you'll need to move the dependencies in the theme's `composer.json` over to the top-level one.
 As a result, your `composer.json` will look something like this:
     ```json